pmem/pmdk/src/setup/README.md

 * Microsoft Visual Studio 2015 Installer Projects
 * Windows SDK 10.0.14393 (or later)

-Open NVML.sln and build Setup/nvml_setup.
+Open NVML.sln and build solution in Debug and Release configuration to produce installer input, then build Setup/nvml_setup project.
-As the result of build you will get setup and msi file.
+As the result of nvml_setup build you will get msi file ready to publish or run.

->NOTE:
-If you want to change build configuration from Debug to Release or otherwise at first run SET_LIB.PS1 script with params:
-SET_LIB.PS1 -projectdir <path_to_setup_dir> -configuration <Debug|Release>
-and then build nvml_setup as previously.